-3. Coaches will receive confirmation email once registration is complete.
+- Head coach will receive confirmation email once registration is complete

-4. Coaches – register for the National Basecamp if not a member
+- Coaches/Principals – Register for the National Basecamp if you’re not already a member

 A limited number of Scholarships are available – please email AJHDCentral@gmail.com to apply.
 Include your school name, arch/diocese and contact information.

 Resource books are selected each year for each subject area.
 The Resource List is posted in October on the Academic Junior High Decathlon National Public Coach Basecamp site.
 In addition, study guides are available for purchase from the test writers, with information also available on the Basecamp.

 Junior High Students (6th, 7th and 8th graders) are eligible to join the Team.